Updated: August 6, 2024

 For information about the color values for other themes, see Belize Colors and Quartz Light Colors.

-Object status with semantic colors
+Object status with semantic colors for value states

-Object status with semantic colors
+Object status with semantic colors for value states

-Object status with industry-specific colors
+Object status with industry colors

-Object status with industry-specific colors
+Object status with industry colors

-Use semantic colors if:
+Use semantic colors for value states if:

-Do not use semantic colors if:
+Don’t use semantic colors if:

 • The color has no meaning and is used only for decoration.